ReScience/ReScience-submission/article/article.md

 # Conclusion

-We were able to reproduce original results, confirming the correctness of the original implementation of the model.
+We were able to reproduce original results, confirming the correctness of the results of the original implementation of the model.

 # References